vacu9708/Tools-etc/spring/Basic/readme.md

 |Instantiation|Both cannot be directly instantiated||
 |Inheritance|Supports single inheritance|Supports multiple inheritance|

 In summary, abstract classes are blueprints that can have implemented methods.
-Interfaces are only used as a blueprint.
+Interfaces are pure blueprints.

 # Spring core